 HERE ARE SOME EXAMPLES OF RECENT RESEARCH, STUDIES, AND QUESTIONNAIRE ANALYSES:

-20. ONGOING: ASSESSMENT OF THE IMPACT OF THE MO MUSEUM’S CULTURAL EDUCATION PROGRAM IN KAUNAS CITY SCHOOLS (a total of 22 classes, including 9th–10th grade students) (2025-2026)
+20. ASSESSMENT OF THE IMPACT OF THE MO MUSEUM’S CULTURAL EDUCATION PROGRAM IN KAUNAS CITY SCHOOLS (a total of 22 classes, including 9th–10th grade students) (2025-2026)

 Description in preparation…

-You can view the research report here:
+You can view the project report here (LT): Atsisiųsti / Download

 19. ONGOING: ASSESSMENT OF THE IMPACT OF THE MO MUSEUM’S CULTURAL EDUCATION PROGRAM AT ERUDITO LYCEUM (2025-2026)